 In general, the open-ended, iterative and indeterminate nature of architecture education was recognised by participants as being problematic in setting achievable student expectations and their self-management of the academic workload.
 In response to this issue, a number of courses appeared to be reviewing assessment workloads, either through a reduction of the number of modules through the course (consequently reducing the number of assignments issued and scheduling these accordingly to prevent clashes), or via a more rigorous consideration of what is achievable within the notional student workloads assigned to modules in relation to the academic credit system.
 Structuring modules around semesters of courses / programmes was also viewed as an appropriate method to reduce the 'high stakes' pressures of year-long summative assessments, as well as to provide earlier warning of potential student issues.
 In a similar vein, incrementally setting achievable targets in the early years was offered as a way of educating students to use their time wisely and productively, inculcating the discipline of completing assignments on time.
 One course provided specific time-management teaching in foundation modules, and suggested this could be mandatory in the undergraduate course, offering valuable transferrable learning and application to the practicalities of running a practice (RIBA, 2014).
-Equally, a call for aligned and cooperative syllabus design within programmes was made, this ensuring parity and clarity are achieved, with course leaders prioritising quality over quantity in meeting the RIBA / ARB General Criteria and achieving the desired Graduate Attributes, all to the students' benefit.
-Discussion also considered whether course alignment to a simplified set of criteria would achieve a more sustainable and practicable set of learning outcomes in lieu of the 44 criteria published jointly by the RIBA and the Architects Registration Board (op. cit.).
+Equally, a call for aligned and co-operative syllabus design within programmes was made, this ensuring parity and clarity are achieved, with course leaders prioritising quality over quantity in meeting the RIBA / ARB General Criteria and achieving the desired Graduate Attributes, all to the students' benefit.
+Discussion also considered whether course alignment to a simplified set of criteria published jointly by the RIBA and the Architects Registration Board (op. cit.).
 At a time when the Criteria are under review, this point is particularly topical.